TWUOnline/LDRS663/_pages/course-overview.md

 ### Calendar Description

-Learners explore theoretical foundations of transformational learning, theory, and coaching.
-Building on the theoretical foundations of LDRS 627, learners review coaching and facilitation strategies and, applying strategies within a learning/coaching context.
-Learners will develop the digital and learning literacies to maximise their ability to create and sustain communities of inquiry in alignment with the TWU FAR Centre model of teaching and learning. contemporary blended learning environments for multi-cultural higher education.
+Students will Examine the theoretical foundations and professional practices of coaching learners in blended learning environments with an emphasis on facilitating transformational learning experiences.
+The intersection of adult education, educational technology, and international education thought is investigated in relation to the development of effective strategies for coaching learners within the emerging context of technologically distributed global higher education.
+Projects develop digital literacy skills, including the use of communication, collaboration and publishing tools; and media literacy, including knowledge of copyright, open licensing, and digital citizenship.

 ### Program Learning Outcomes